Welcome to HuntGauge.com, a website about Hunting Videos. Here you will find the Who, What and Why of Hunt Gauge.

 How different would Hunting Videos be if they were produced using similar filmmaking and storytelling techniques used in documentaries and other non-hunting wildlife productions?

-How many Hunting Videos can be used to promote sustainable and ethical hunting practices?
-And how many of these are made available online in the public domain?
+How can online Hunting Videos be used to promote sustainable and ethical hunting practices?

 Why Hunt Gauge?
 4 reasons why…

 Firstly, I intend HuntGauge.com to showcase the best of Hunting Videos.
 Rather than draw attention to Hunting Videos that are poorly made or of questionable ethics, Hunt Gauge’s main objective is to promote Hunting Videos that are good.
-Want to know what HG means by a good Hunting Video?
-Please check out the HuntGauge page.
+Want to know what I mean by a good Hunting Video?
+Please check out the HuntGauge page for a detailed explanation.

 Secondly, I want to show that each Hunting Video is more than just storytelling, it’s also an opportunity to learn something.
 Whether you are an amateur or professional: Hunter, Videographer, Vlogger, Safari Outfitter, Ranger, Tracker, Wildlife Rancher, to name a few, there is always a useful tip or lesson in every Hunting Video that can be applied to make you better at your hobby or profession.